Aubrey O'Day: 2008–12: Broadway, reality television, and Between Two Evils

-2012–present: Between Two Evils, Danity Kane reunion, and Dumblonde
+2013–present: Solo career, Danity Kane reunions, Dumblonde, and continued television appearances

-In 2012, O'Day announced she would be recording her debut solo EP.
-On December 31, 2012, she performed previously released material, as well as three new songs from her EP Between Two Evils, "Love Me When You Leave", "Let Me Lay" and "Before I Drown" in Las Vegas.
+In 2013, she was a guest judge for episode eight in season five of RuPaul's Drag Race.
 In June 2013, O'Day performed her singles "Automatic" and "Before I Drown" on The CW's Oh Sit! and also performed at Chicago's Pride Fest.
 "Between Two Evils" was released on iTunes on August 13, 2013, after topping the iTunes US Dance Chart on pre-order sales alone, and reaching #5 on the iTunes US Pop Chart.
 In mid-2013, there were rumors that Danity Kane would be reuniting.
 On August 25, 2013, Danity Kane appeared at the 2013 MTV Video Music Awards (without D. Woods, who did not return to the group), announcing they were back together.
 They soon split again, and O'Day and Shannon Bex announced the release of the band's third and final album, "DK3".